lisa-lumos/AWS/1-aws-certified-cloud-practitioner/01-aws-introduction.md

 - Migrate existing applications to the cloud.
 - Design and build new applications in the cloud.

-You can build those applications on low-level infrastructure that requires your IT staff to manage them.
-Alternatively, you can build them using higher-level services that reduce the management, architecting, and scaling requirements of the core infrastructure.
+You can build those applications on `low-level infrastructure` that requires your IT staff to manage them.
+Alternatively, you can build them using `higher-level services that reduce` the `management`, `architecting`, and `scaling requirements` of the core infrastructure.

 For example, a company might create an application consisting of virtual servers, databases, and networking components that are fully based in the cloud.

 ### On-Premises Deployment
-- Deploy resources by using `virtualization and resource management` tools.
+- Deploy resources by using `virtualization` and `resource management` tools.
-- Increase resource utilization by using `application management` and `virtualization technologies`.
+- Increase resource utilization by using `virtualization` technologies and `application management` technologies.

 On-premises deployment is also known as a `private cloud deployment`.